This guide provides instructions on changing the brake light switch on a BMW.

 - It is recommended to disconnect the battery negative terminal as well.
 Just in case there is a short while you work under the dash.

-- Brake light fails error message.
+- The brake light fails error message.

 - Brake light circuit error message